aws-samples/dynamodb-data-migration-with-transformation-utility/README.md

 2. unzip all the DynamoDB Json files in the EC2 instance within a directory
 3. run the script

-### Prerequisites

-dependent python library installation -- requirements.txt

 ### Steps
+1. copy all the Dynamodb Json files to Ec2 local volume
-1. unzip *.gz
+2. unzip *.gz in a single directory
-2.
+3. Execute the script , Usage: python3 utility.py

 ### Clean Up